Shiva -Karma and the thing itself

 Not this and not that - I am neither this nor am I that.

-Attempting to understand the Hindu metaphysical system without acknowledging this dual subjective/objective logic as a philosophical concept is likely to fail.
+Attempting to understand the Hindu metaphysical system without acknowledging these four ways of subjective/objective logic as a philosophical concept is likely to fail.
 It is vital to approach any philosophical or metaphysical system with an open mind and an appreciation for the unique perspective it offers.

 “Sachara chara para purna